Basic concepts for designers in the Power BI service

 My workspace is the personal workspace for any Power BI customer to work with your own content.
 Only you have access to your My workspace.
 You can share dashboards and reports from your My Workspace.
 If you want to collaborate on dashboards and reports, or create an app, then you want to work in a workspace.

 Workspaces are used to collaborate and share content with colleagues.
 You can add colleagues to your workspaces and collaborate on dashboards, reports, workbooks, and datasets.
-With one exception, all workspace members need Power BI Pro licenses.
+With one exception, each workspace member needs a Power BI Pro or Premium Per User (PPU) license.
 Read more about the new workspaces.

 To learn more about sharing in general, start with Ways to share dashboards your work.